ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/quick-start.md

 ## Step 2: Project Installation

-After completing the base installation, you'll need to install CyberArk AI Spec OS into each project where you want to use it.
+After completing the base installation, you'll need to install CyberArk Agentic Spec Driven Development into each project where you want to use it.
 This works seamlessly whether you're starting a new project (greenfield) or adding it to an existing codebase (brownfield).

 ### Navigate to Your Project